ELKHART COUNTY 4-H DAIRY FEEDER CALF CLUB – 2023 Manual

 Stall request forms can be turned in at the June meeting.
-If you wish to stall next to someone outside of your family, you must fill out this form and pay a $10 stalling fee or sell one flat (18 plants) of geraniums.
-A completed form and payment or proof of geranium sales must be turned in at the same time.
+If you wish to stall next to someone outside of your family, you must fill out this form and sell one flat (18 plants) of geraniums.
+A completed form and proof of geranium sales must be turned in at the same time.
 No exceptions.

 No calf may be taken home once it has been checked in without the consent of a 4-H leader.
 There will be a sign out sheet in the Dairy Feeder Calf Office where you will need to sign out your calf.